 Loading Events

 “The Scent of Apples” is the world premiere of a solo marimba composition by Bennington College Alumna, Tina Davidson, inspired by the poems of Robert Frost.
-Distinguished percussionist and University of Northern Iowa music professor, Josh Graham will bring this evocative piece to life at Bennington Museum to kick off the 10th season of Music at the Museum.
+Distinguished percussionist and percussion professor at the University of Illinois Urbana/Champaign, Josh Graham will bring this evocative piece to life at Bennington Museum to kick off the 10th season of Music at the Museum.
 The program is presented in partnership with Bennington College and the Robert Frost Stone House Museum.

 Frost’s poems serve as inspiration for this piece and are part of a long-term project that pairs literary figures and their writing with new works for the marimba.
 Other works within this project include works for solo marimba by Griffin Candey based on “The Nick Adams Stories” by Ernest Hemingway at Hemingway’s birthplace outside of Chicago, and a work by Mike Conrad based on the poetry of Iowan James Hearst at Hearst’s home in Cedar Falls, Iowa.
 “The Scent of Apples” will be framed by some of these and other additional pieces for solo marimba.
 A question and answer session with the performer and composer will follow.